Tandem Computers: FOX

 Up to 14 TXP and NonStop II systems could now be combined via FOX, a long-distance fault-tolerant fibre optic bus for connecting TNS clusters across a business campus; a cluster of clusters with a total of 224 CPUs.
 This allowed further scale-up for taking on the largest mainframe applications.
-Like the CPU modules within the computers, Guardian could failover entire task sets to other machines in the network.
+Like the CPU modules within the computers, the Guardian operating system could failover entire task sets to other machines in the network.
 Worldwide clusters of 4000 CPUs could also be built via conventional long-haul network links.

 NonStop VLX

 In 1986, Tandem introduced a third generation CPU, the NonStop VLX.
-It had 32-bit datapaths, wider microcode, 12 MHz cycle time, and a peak rate of one instruction per microcycle.
+It had 32-bit data paths, wider microcode, 12 MHz cycle time, and a peak rate of one instruction per cycle.
 It was built from three boards of ECL gate array chips (with TTL pinout).
-It had a revised Dynabus with speed raised to 20 Mbytes/sec per link, 40 Mbytes/sec total.
+It had a revised Dynabus with speed raised to 20 MB/s per link, 40 MB/s total.
 Later, FOX II increased the physical diameter of TNS clusters to 4 kilometers.

 Tandem's initial database support was only for hierarchical, non-relational databases via the ENSCRIBE file system.
 This was extended into a relational database called ENCOMPASS.
 In 1986 Tandem introduced the first fault-tolerant SQL database, NonStop SQL.
 Developed totally in-house, NonStop SQL includes a number of features based on Guardian to ensure data validity across nodes.
-NonStop SQL is famous for scaling linearly in performance with the number of nodes added to the system, whereas most databases had performance that plateaued quite quickly, often after just two CPUs.
+NonStop SQL is known for scaling linearly in performance with the number of nodes added to the system, whereas most databases had performance that plateaued quite quickly, often after just two CPUs.
 A later version released in 1989 added transactions that could be spread over nodes, a feature that remained unique for some time.
 NonStop SQL continued to evolve, first as NonStop SQL/MP and then NonStop SQL/MX, which transitioned from Tandem to Compaq to HP.
 The code remains in use in both HP's NonStop SQL/MP, NonStop SQL/MX and the Apache Trafodion project.

 NonStop CLX

-In 1987 Tandem introduced the NonStop CLX, a low-cost less-expandable minicomputer system.
+In 1987, Tandem introduced the NonStop CLX, a low-cost less-expandable minicomputer system.
 Its role was for growing the low end of the fault-tolerant market, and for deploying on the remote edges of large Tandem networks.
 Its initial performance was roughly similar to the TXP; later versions improved to where they were about 20% slower than a VLX.
 Its small cabinet could be installed into any "copier room" office environment.
 A CLX CPU was one board, containing six "compiled silicon" ASIC CMOS chips.
 The CPU core chip was duplicated and lock stepped for maximal error detection.
-This added no additional fault tolerance but assured data integrity as a comparator chip made certain that the results of both CPU chips had the same output.
+This added no additional fault tolerance but assured data integrity as each CPU included checking logic that made certain that the results of both CPU chips were identical.
 Other processors would provide fault tolerance.
 Pinout was a main limitation of this chip technology.
-Microcode, cache, and TLB were all external to the CPU core and shared a single bus and single SRAM memory bank.
+Microcode, cache, and TLB were all external to the CPU core and shared a single bus and single bank of SRAM.
 As a result, CLX required at least two machine cycles per instruction.